Jelilat25/Employee-Wellness-Performance-and-Retention-Analysis/README.md

 - **Exploratory Data Analysis (EDA):** Utilized descriptive statistics and visualizations to understand data distributions and relationships.

-- **Statistical Analysis:** Performed correlation analysis, hypothesis testing (ANOVA, t-tests), regression analysis, and survival analysis to assess the relationships between wellness usage and other variables.
+- **Statistical Analysis:** Performed correlation analysis, hypothesis testing, regression analysis, and survival analysis to assess the relationships between wellness usage and other variables.

 - **Visualization:** Created heatmaps and color-coded correlation tables to effectively communicate findings.
 Exported these visualizations to Excel for client use.